 - Helps maintain a healthy weight.

 - Made in the United States.

-Hill’s Science Diet is made and recommended by Veterinarians and Nutritionists across America, which means that because this recipe is trusted by professionals, you can also trust that your pooch is in the best hands.
-It is clinically proven to help dogs lose weight in just 10 weeks according to their own study.
-It has L-Carnitine listed in the ingredients, as well as plenty of added vitamins and minerals to support his overall wellness.
+Hill’s Science Diet is made and recommended by veterinarians and nutritionists across America.
+Because this recipe is trusted by professionals, you can also trust that your pooch is in the best hands.
+It is clinically proven to help dogs lose weight in just 10 weeks, according to their own study.
+It has L-carnitine listed in the ingredients, as well as plenty of added vitamins and minerals to support his overall wellness.
 There are plenty of fibrous ingredients such as carrots, peas, and dried beet pulp to keep him full, as well as antioxidants such as apples and cranberries.

 This recipe still provides a high level of protein, with chicken being the first ingredient, so this healthy recipe does not compromise on taste or the ability to repair muscle mass.
 This recipe is made with grains, as it includes ingredients such as barley and corn, but this makes it a great option for those who do not wish to feed their dog a grain-free diet.
 It also has prebiotic fibers, with many owners reviewing that this was great for their pooch’s sensitive stomach.
 This is one of the best weight loss dog foods, and Blue Buffalo is a brand we consistently see in our other lists.

 We love that this recipe has the lowest number of calories per cup compared to all the other foods on this list, which is great for those super idle pooches who do not burn much energy.
 Science Diet also makes this recipe for small and toy breeds with smaller kibble pieces.

 - Reduced calorie formula.

 - No artificial colors, flavors, or sweeteners.